GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 There are two special non-standard kind of icons for Safari browser: `apple-touch-icon` for iOS devices and `mask-icon` for pinned tabs on macOS. `apple-touch-icon` is applied only when the user adds a site to home screen: you can specify multiple icons with different `sizes` for different devices. `mask-icon` will only be used if the user pins the tab in desktop Safari: the icon itself should be a monochrome SVG, and the `color` attribute fills the icon with needed color.

 While you can use `<link>` to define a completely different image on each page or even each page load, don't.
 For consistency and a good user experience, use a single image!
-Twitter uses the blue bird: when you see the blue bird in your browser tab, you know that tab is open to a Twitter page without clicking on the tab.
-Google uses different favicons for each of its different applications: there's a mail icon, a calendar icon, for example.
-But all the Google icons use the same color scheme.
-Again, you know exactly what the content of an open tab is simply from the icon.
+GitHub uses a black and white cat, when you see the cat in your browser tab, you know that tab is open to a GitHub page.
+Google uses different favicons for each of its different applications, Mail, Calendar, etc. But the Google icons use the same colors.

 #### Alternate versions of the site